Measles

 I think I might have measles, what do I do?

-Please call you doctor.
+Call your doctor right away if you think you or your child have been exposed to measles.
 If you do not have a doctor, please call your closest urgent care of hospital.
-Do not go to a healthcare facility (or doctor’s office) without calling first.
+Please do not go to a healthcare facility (or doctor’s office) without calling first.
 This allows the office to take the proper precautions to protect other patients.

 Photos of measles